 Volterra is Etruscan in origin and sits in countryside much different from San Gimignano.
 It also was a Roman city and sports a Roman amphitheater.
 Volterra is known for its alabaster and there are many shops throughout the town.
-We stopped at the artists store on the Piazza dei Priori and came away with some alabaster and three metal sculptures - two Ombra della Sera (Shadow of the Evening, the tall, thin male and female figures) and an Etruscan horse.
+We stopped at the artists store on the Piazza dei Priori and came away with some alabaster and three metal sculptures - two Ombra della Sera (Shadow of the Evening, the tall, thin male and female figures - in the picture) and an Etruscan horse.

 You can visit the Roman Theater (fee, but worth it) or stop at the panoramica that overlooks it.
 For the latter, follow the signs for Teatro Romano but turn left up a small lane (signed Panoramica) just before the fee entrance.

 One sight not to miss is the Museo Etrusco Guarnacci.
 This museum has displays of many of the archeological finds in and around Volterra.
 We were especially taken by the terracotta Urna degli Sposi, a funeral urn decorated with a husband and wife that appear to be taking a breather during an argument.